Skip to Content

 You’ll need a large pickup truck to haul a truck camper

-Travel trailers can be towed with a wider range of vehicles.
-You can tow a camper trailer with a truck, SUV, or a van.
-Small travel trailers, like teardrop trailers, can be towed with a sedan.
-This gives you more vehicle options to choose from.
-If you and your family have no use for a pickup and you’d prefer to drive an SUV, a travel trailer may be the better option.
+If you and your family have no use for a pickup and you’d prefer to drive an SUV, a travel trailer is the better option.
 Chances are, you can tow a trailer with the vehicle you already own.

-Travel trailers require a tow vehicle with sufficient towing capacity based on the trailer’s weight.
+You do need to make sure your vehicle has enough towing capacity for the trailer you choose.
 Large travel trailers need a larger tow vehicle such as a 3/4 ton or 1 ton pickup or SUV.
 Mid-size trailers can be pulled with a full-sized truck, van, or SUV.
+Smaller trailers can often be towed by compact SUVs.

 Cost

-For most campers, cost is a significant factor when choosing between truck campers and travel trailers.
-On average, truck campers are more expensive than travel trailers.
+Truck campers are usually more expensive than travel trailers.
 On average, truck campers cost around $30,000-$50,000.
 Entry-level models start at around $10,000.
 Premium models start at around $80,000.

-To compare, travel trailers typically start at lower price points.
-Small, basic models, start at around $6000 for a teardrop or pop-up.
+To compare, basic travel trailers start at around $6000 for a teardrop or pop-up modle.
 Mid-range travel trailers cost around $25,000-$40,000.
 Higher-end models can cost $50,000-$80,000.
 Luxury models can cost $250,000-$1 million plus.

-On average, truck campers cost around $5000 more than a comparable travel trailer.
 A truck camper costs around $150 per square foot of space.
-A travel trailer cost around $100 per square foot of space.
+A travel trailer costs around $100 per square foot.

 An airstream trailer in the showroom